ScaledMarkets/dabl/README.md

 writing a new `gradle` task is not that simple.
 Indeed, these deficiencies are part of the motivation for creating DABL.
 We decided that `make` is actually the best tool for this project, because its core model is artifact-centric rather than task-centric, and it is also language-neutral.
+However, we use maven for the things that maven is good at - namely pulling the third party projects and compiling everything.
 At some point we will make DABL build itself - i.e., we will create a DABL build file for the `dabl` project.

 # Binary Download